Gregory D. Massey, B.A., M.A., Ph.D.

-Corey began teaching at FHU in 2011.
-He is a doctoral candidate (ABD) at Auburn University, where he received his M.A. in History.
-His dissertation, tentatively titled “‘Alas for the Church of God’: Southern Methodists and the Struggle for Identity, 1833-1878,” explores the links and tensions between social and religious identity in the Methodist Episcopal Church, South, during the American Civil War era.
+Corey Markum began teaching at FHU in 2011.
+He received his Ph.D. from Auburn University, concentrating in 19th century U.S. religion and the American Civil War.
+His dissertation, titled “‘Alas for the Church of God’: Southern Methodist Leaders and the Quest for Ecclesiological Identity, 1844-1876,” received one of three Auburn University Graduate School Distinguished Dissertation Awards in the Humanities/Fine Arts for 2015-2017.
+The dissertation explores the development of and tensions between social and religious identity in the Methodist Episcopal Church, South from its formation through the close of the Civil War era.

-Mr. Markum completed his undergraduate work at Freed-Hardeman in 2006 and briefly taught high school history before pursuing graduate education.
-While working on his doctorate, Mr. Markum has been awarded competitive fellowships from Duke Divinity School and Asbury Seminary, respectively.
-He is husband to Jenny and father to two boys, Cael (4 years) and Caden (2 years).
+Dr. Markum completed his undergraduate work at Freed-Hardeman in 2006 and briefly taught high school history before pursuing graduate education.
+He has been awarded competitive fellowships from Duke Divinity School and Asbury Seminary, respectively.
+He is husband to Jenny and father to three sons, Cael, Caden, and Cuyler.

 A native of Amory, Mississippi, Stephen Morris earned his B.A. (history/political science) and J.D. (law) from the University of Mississippi.
-He practiced law in Tupelo, Mississippi, for twelve years while teaching adjunct for Ole Miss before coming to FHU.
+He practiced law in Tupelo, Mississippi, for twelve years while teaching adjunct for Ole Miss before coming to FHU in 2002.

-Dr. Morris teaches a wide variety of courses (from Political Geography and American Government to Constitutional Law and Legal Environment of Business) and coordinates FHU’s new major in Law and Politics.
+Dr. Morris is program coordinator and adviser for the major in Law and Politics.
 He also sponsors the College Republicans and Law Society.
-Dr. Morris is chairman of the Chester County Election Commission and serves as a deacon, song leader, and Bible school teacher for the Henderson church of Christ.
-He has been married to his wife, Joyce, for over 25 years, and they have two fantastic children who are students at FHU – Mary Beth, a senior, and Ben, a freshman.
+Dr. Morris is chairman of the Chester County Election Commission and serves as an elder, song leader, and Bible school teacher for the Henderson church of Christ.
+He has been married to his wife, Joyce, for over thirty years, and they have two fantastic children, Mary Beth (Wallace) and Ben.

 Dean, Honors College; Director, FHU Abroad; Assistant Professor of History and Political Studies